Looking for the best online newsletter platform? Explore our guide to the leading email tools for marketing, growth, and customer engagement.

 We're talking AI integration and templates that can really speed up your email copy, instant automation, and precise segment targeting.

-Most exciting of all, Mailmodo's gamification and interactivity can boost conversion, which is a big bonus.
+Most exciting of all, Mailmodo's gamification, interactivity, and AI powered customization and analytics can boost conversion, which is a big bonus.

 Why?
 You're already getting a best-in-class product, and the many extras turn the dial up to 11.